quantk/docker-lemp/README.md

     ```
     And modify it for your needs
 4. Place your apps in code/%appname%
+5. Create nginx config in configuration/nginx/sites (examples in congiguration/nginx/conf_example)
+6. add in /etc/hosts - 127.0.0.1 %appnam%
-5. mrdoc build
+7. mrdoc build
-6. mrdoc run
+8. mrdoc run
-7. PROFIT
+9. PROFIT